 In the recipe above, we use purely Elizabeth's Original Superfood Oats but you can swap out and use quick oat options like our oatmeal packets or individual instant oatmeal cups. *Something to note is some substitutions listed above may not be gluten free oats.

 While our vegan overnight oats recipe calls for gluten-free oats, coconut milk, and blackberries, you can switch out coconut milk, for other substitutes such as unsweetened almond milk or even water.
 Any of these will work and be the same healthy recipe as a soaking liquid, though water may not have the same flavor or rich consistency as milk.

 Some common ingredients to add to your oatmeal base include vegan or greek yogurt and chia seed - which all add texture, nutritional value, and flavor to the gluten-free oats.

 As far as toppings go, the possibilities are endless.
-Whether it’s shredded coconut, blueberry toppings, sliced almonds, or chocolate peanut butter, create your own delicious breakfast.
+Whether it’s shredded coconut, blueberry toppings, sliced almonds, granola, or chocolate peanut butter, create your own delicious breakfast.
 Some other popular toppings include dried fruit, banana slices, cinnamon, peanut butter, chocolate chips, cocoa powder, almond butter, and more.